 C/Can 2025 has been conceived to address the urgent need to turn political commitments made at the global level into fully functional, comprehensive cancer solutions, which can reach the majority of the world’s population.

 The global target to reduce premature deaths from Non-Communicable Diseases (NCD) by 25% by 2025 has been a call to mobilise community and nations around the world.
 However focusing solely on NCD risk factors alone will not reduce cancer mortality rates by 2025.
 Improvements in early detection and treatment will be critical.

 - The initiative was formally launched at the Annual World Economic Forum Meeting in Davos on 17 January 2017 at 17h00.
 Watch the recorded press conference (with the embedded stream here above).

-- On 2 February 2017, to tie in with the occasion of World Cancer Day (Saturday 4 February 2017), UICC is organising an invitation only high-level dinner to formally introduce the first key learning cities who have committed to C/Can 2025.
+- On 2 February 2017, to tie in with the occasion of World Cancer Day (Saturday 4 February 2017), UICC organised an invitation only high-level dinner to formally introduce the first key learning cities who have committed to C/Can 2025.

-- An interactive workshop will be held the following day focused on the roll out of the first phase of C/Can 2025 in the key learning cities.
+- An interactive workshop was held the following day focused on the roll out of the first phase of C/Can 2025 in the key learning cities.